open-mpi/ompi/opal/mca/btl/usnic/README.txt

 November 2014 / SC 2014
 Update February 2015

-The usnic BTL code has been unified across master and the v1.8 branches.
-That is, you can copy the code from v1.8:ompi/mca/btl/usnic/* to master:opal/mca/btl/usnic*, and then only have to make 3 changes in the resulting code in master:
+The usnic BTL code has been unified across main and the v1.8 branches.
+That is, you can copy the code from v1.8:ompi/mca/btl/usnic/* to main:opal/mca/btl/usnic*, and then only have to make 3 changes in the resulting code in main:

 1. Edit Makefile.am: s/ompi/opal/gi
 2. Edit configure.m4: s/ompi/opal/gi